shadow

 A quality breeder on the other hand will likely ask you as many questions as you are asking them.
 As I said, they have a waiting list, they don't have to sell to you.
 They love their dogs and their puppies and want to make sure they are going to homes where they will be well taken care of by people who understand what it means to own an Aussie and are willing to commit to them for life.

-Want A Healthy Aussie?
-Choose A Reputable Breeder
+For a Healthy Aussie Choose A Reputable Breeder

 Good Australian Shepherd breeders can demonstrate the pedigree of your puppy and show you medical clearances in writing for both parents, the grandparents and even further back in lineage.
 Puppies will be checked by a veterinarian to ensure they are healthy.

-(Note: the term 'lethal white' is technically inaccurate.
+The term "lethal white" is technically inaccurate.
 Although the puppies have a larger amount of white this syndrome is not lethal in Aussies (unless you consider that this condition is often the reason the pups are culled).
-The term is borrowed from a genetic anomaly found in Paint Horses called Overo Lethal White Syndrome > (OLWS).
-These foals who are born all white are unable to pass feces and usually die within 72 hours.)
+The term is borrowed from a genetic anomaly found in Paint Horses called Overo Lethal White Syndrome (OLWS).
+These foals who are born all white are unable to pass feces and usually die within 72 hours.

 Ask your prospective breeder what their policy is.
 Their guarantee will outline whether they offer refund or replacement and under what circumstances.